Complaints Policy

 The Next Stage

-If you are not satisfied with the investigation, you can take your complaint to the Commissioner.
+If you are not satisfied with the investigation, you can take your complaint to the head of Office in the Office of the Commissioner.

-All materials relating to your complaint and to the investigation will be passed to the Commissioner for consideration.
-The Commissioner will inform you within seven working days that she has received your complaint and will confirm when you should expect a full response.
+All materials relating to your complaint and to the investigation will be passed to the Head of Office for consideration.
+The Head of Office will inform you within seven working days that she has received your complaint and will confirm when you should expect a full response.

 CONTACT DETAILS